Q1 Generally about feeding cats

 Q3 How to give a kitten the best start in life?

 From birth and throughout upbringing kittens need safety, love and attention.
-A safe environment gives the kitten best possible conditions for learning and growing.
+A safe environment gives the kitten the best possible conditions for learning and growing.
 Other than that, it is important that the kitten be fed according to its nutritional needs.
 The very rapid growth kittens experience in some periods can be very stressful for them.
 Other than that, the immune system in young kittens is not fully developed, thus the microbiome (microflora) can easily become imbalanced.
 ProBiotic LIVE ensures the kitten best nutritional conditions and supplies probiotic bacteria to help maintain a balanced microbiome and healthy digestion.
 This way the kitten is given the best possible conditions for a good start in life.

 Q4 Can you give kittens milk?

 Most cats are lactose-intolerant, which means they are allergic to the sugar found in milk from cows.
-Pictures of cats drinking milk or cream from a bowl are very misleading, since regular milk usually causes diarrhea in cats.
+Pictures of cats drinking milk or cream from a bowl are very misleading since regular milk usually causes diarrhoea in cats.
 Kittens need milk from their mother, but after weaning it is neither necessary nor natural for a kitten to drink anything but water.
 However, if the queen does not produce enough milk, it can be necessary to supplement with a specially formulated replacer for kittens.

 Q5 Is it a problem if cats eat dog food?

 Cats require certain nutrients through their food in order for their bodies to function.
 Therefore, most dog food will not be sufficient for cats, since the protein content is too low and the nutrients within the food are not adapted to fit the cat’s requirements.
-However, it is not harmful for a cat occasionally to eat a little dog food.
+However, it is not harmful to a cat occasionally to eat a little dog food.

 Q6 What can you do for cats with hairball problems?

-The rough surface of the tongue of cats predispose them to ingest hairs when they groom themselves.
+The rough surface of the tongue of cats predisposes them to ingest hairs when they groom themselves.
 When these hairs gather in the stomach of the cat they form hairballs, which are either thrown up or passed through the digestive system.
 If the cat ingests lots of hairs, they might have problems passing them through.
-By adding extra fiber to the food, a better passage of the hairballs is ensured, and the risk of constipation minimized.
+By adding extra fibre to the food, a better passage of the hairballs is ensured, and the risk of constipation minimized.

 If the cat has big problems with hairballs, it might be a good idea to brush it regularly and possibly supplement the feed with cat-malt or oil supplements to ease the passage of the hairballs.
 If the cat is supplemented with cat-malt on a daily basis, it is advisable to avoid products containing paraffin oil to minimize the risk of coating of the intestinal mucosa.
-All variants of LIVE CAT contain high volumes of salmon oil which aid in decreasing the formation of hairballs and is therefore a good choice for cats with hairball-problems.
+All variants of LIVE CAT contain high volumes of salmon oil which aid in decreasing the formation of hairballs and is, therefore, a good choice for cats with hairball-problems.

 Q9 Can ProBiotic LIVE be used for cats with a tendency to overweight?

 Yes, older, neutered or inactive cats may have a tendency to become overweight.
 Overweight must be avoided at all costs since obesity in cats has the same consequences as seen in humans.
 Increased risk of joint problems, diabetes or problems with the heart are some of the consequences associated with obesity.
-It is important that cats not be starved because this leads to a potential risk of developing a life-threatening liver disease.
+It is important that cats not be starved because this leads to a potential risk of developing life-threatening liver disease.
 Therefore, it is important to change your feeding of the cat instead of trying to get it to lose weight by starving it.
-LIVE ADULT DUCK contains the same good nutrients as ADULT LAMB only with a lower calorie content; hence ADULT DUCK is the optimal choice for the older cat who is not as active, or the neutered cat with a tendency to overweight.
+LIVE ADULT NEUTERED contains the same good nutrients as ADULT LAMB only with a lower calorie content; hence ADULT NEUTERED is the optimal choice for the older cat who is not as active or the neutered cat with a tendency to overweight.

 Q10 What do you have to be aware of when feeding a senior cat?

 As cats grow older many changes within the organ systems happen.
 These changes are important to keep in mind when choosing feed for your senior cat, thus it is important to choose a high-quality food to ensure your senior cat gets all of the nutrients it needs.
-The most important thing to make sure is that health and optimal weight is maintained, thus at the same time prevent or relieve any obvious signs of aging.
+The most important thing to make sure is that health and optimal weight is maintained, thus at the same time prevent or relieve any obvious signs of ageing.